French reforms: Macron refuses to give way as pension protests escalate

 France has a pay-as-you-go pension system whereby workers pay for retirees.
 Mr Macron pointed out that when he began working there were 10 million French pensioners and now there were 17 million.

 "The longer we wait, the more [the deficit] will deteriorate."
 He said it was time to move, reviving dialogue with the unions and all the political forces that were ready to do so.
+He outlined a list of priorities for the rest of his presidency: reforming immigration laws, building 200 new barracks for military police, schools, health and the environment.

 President Macron's decision to use the 49:3 clause to force through a rise in the pension age from 62 to 64 and prolong pension contributions is considered his biggest political risk since he took on the yellow-vest protesters in the first term of his presidency.